turbot/steampipe-plugin-oci/docs/tables/oci_core_boot_volume.md

   size_in_gbs > 1024;
 ```

-### List boot volumes with Oracle managed encryption (volumes are encrypted by default with Oracled managed encryption keys)
+### List boot volumes with Oracle managed encryption
+Note: Volumes are encrypted by default with Oracled managed encryption key

 ```sql
 select